 If required, pick up the insulation rolls and screws at the same time.
 The best screws to use are 4mmx30mm countersunk multi-purpose screws.
 We have specific recommended screws on our web-site.
 You will need approximately 6 screws for each Loft Leg you are fitting.

-Before laying down boards its good practice to check that the ventilation in the loft is OK.
-Ensure that any eaves ventilation is left unobstructed
+Before laying down boards, as previously mentioned, its good practice to check that the ventilation in the loft is OK.
+Ensure that any eaves ventilation is left unobstructed.

 If you already have two layers of insulation in your loft you will have to roll back the top layer to the sides of the loft to reveal the joists/trusses before fitting Loft Legs.
 Loft Legs are screwed directly into the joists or trusses in a grid to raise the boards, the spacing of the Legs should correlate with the joints in the boards.
 A long straight edge or string line will help to position the first row of Legs correctly.
 It is recommended that the screws are loaded into the base of the Loft Legs before taking them into the loft (movie link here).
 This saves loads of time and lost screws.
 The distance to the second row will then depend on the width of the chipboard sheet.
 Remember that chipboard sheets ‘share’ the top platform of the Leg as you can see in the following photo.

 Once all the legs are in place the top up layer can be rolled back.
 Wherever the insulation meets the top platform of a Loft Leg create a small slit in the quilt with a Stanley knife and push the insulation gently down around the Loft Leg to form a snug fit.

 The loft boards should always be installed perpendicular to the joists or trusses.
 Lay the first board down and secure in place along the back edge.
 The front edge cannot be fixed until the next board is in place.
 A screw driven through the chipboard will self-tap into the top platform of the Loft Leg securely holding the board in place (movie link).